You should consider the following inter-related questions if you wish to take the CPA exam:

 If you plan to take the exam, you must contact the state board to learn that state’s particular requirements.
 A general summary of the states’ requirements can be obtained at Gleim’s CPA Information Page.
 A summary of the states’ requirements and links to details of individual state requirements can be found at NASBA.
 Note that while most states require a fifth year of study (the “150-hour rule”), California does not.

 Make sure that you understand the state’s requirements and that you take the undergraduate or graduate accounting courses and other courses that are required to sit for the exam.
-For example (and note that these requirements vary by state), you normally will need to take all of the accounting courses required for the concentration, and Accounting 208 (auditing), and Legal Studies 101 and 202.
+For example (and note that these requirements vary by state), you normally will need to take all of the accounting courses required for the concentration and Legal Studies 101 and 202.
 In addition, you are strongly encouraged to take Accounting 243, which covers about 20% of the Financial Accounting and Reporting section of the Exam.

 For comprehensive general information about the CPA Exam, see the Uniform CPA Examination Web site.